 Under the Chugai Earthquake BCP, the following organizational hierarchy is to be set up to respond if a large-scale earthquake with an intensity of 6- or higher occurs in the vicinity of a Chugai business site.

 Ensuring Awareness within the Company

 A handbook for responding to large-scale earthquakes and a wallet-sized card with action guidelines are distributed to all employees to inform them about the Company-wide emergency response system and what to do in the event of an earthquake.
-In addition, information on the Chugai Earthquake BCP is provided in the in-house newsletter.
-To ensure an early first response to an earthquake, safety confirmation drills are conducted for all employees.
+To ensure early first response to an earthquake, safety confirmation drills are conducted for all employees.

 Measures to Ensure Stable Product Supply